 In May 2021, the FASB issued Accounting Standards Update (ASU) 2021-04, Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40).
 This update provides guidance to clarify and reduce diversity in an accounting for modifications or exchanges of freestanding equity-classified written call options (for example, warrants) that is not within the scope of another Topic.
 An entity should treat a modification of the terms or conditions or an exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange as an exchange of the original instrument for a new instrument.
 This update additionally provides further guidance on measuring the effect of a modification or an exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange on the basis of the substance of the transaction, in the same manner as if cash had been paid as consideration.
 This guidance is effective for the fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 The company adopted this guidance on January 1, 2022 on a prospective basis.
-The adoption did not have a material impact on the company's condensed consolidated financial statements.

 In August 2020, the FASB issued ASU 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, which simplifies and clarifies certain calculation and presentation matters related to convertible equity and debt instruments.
-Specifically, ASU 2020-06 removes requirements to separately account for conversion features as a derivative under ASC Topic 815 and removing the requirement to account for beneficial conversion features on such instruments.
+Specifically, ASU 2020-06 removes requirements to separately account for conversion features as a derivative under ASC Topic 815 and removes the requirement to account for beneficial conversion features on such instruments.
 In addition, ASU 2020-06 eliminates the treasury stock method when calculating diluted earnings per share for convertible instruments that can be settled in whole or in part with equity and requires the use of the if-converted method.
 The guidance is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 The company adopted this guidance on January 1, 2022 on a modified prospective basis.
-The adoption did not have a material impact on the company's condensed consolidated financial statements.